rstrotmann/td/docs/input.md

 ## Period elements

-To every _period_, elements can be appended.
+To every _period_, trial procedure elements can be appended.
 There are three classes of elements: _intervals_, _administrations_ and _procedures_.
 Individual elements of these classes must be given as a list of the respective types (see examples below).
-This results in a hierarchical structure of the input file where lists can have members that themselves may contain lists of child elements.
+This results in a hierarchical structure of the input file.

 The three element classes have different visual representations and may have different property fields.
 The following gives an overview on this.